Diagnostics: Purpose of my service

 As a reminder:

-This question is asked to determine whether your product falls within the definition of a medical device.
+The purpose of this question is to determine whether your product falls within the definition of a medical device.

-To qualify as a medical device or IVD (in vitro diagnostic) device, the software must meet the following cumulative criteria:
+To qualify as a medical device or IVD (in vitro diagnostic), software must meet all of the following criteria :

-- provide a specific result for the benefit of a single patient
+• Provide a specific and personalized result for the benefit of a individual patient ;

-- perform an action on the incoming data, such as an analysis to provide new medical information.
-For example, an application that analyses patient-specific physiological signal data and provides alerting functions for medical purposes would qualify as a medical device.
-This action must be different from storage, communication, or a simple search such as a database or digital library integrating data for the sole purpose of archiving without exploiting them.
+• Process input data, such as an analysis to provide new medical information.
+For example, it may be an application that processes and analyses patient-specific physiological signal data and provides alerting functions for medical purposes.
+This action must be distinct from the storage of data without processing, communication or simple retrieval, such as a database or digital library that aggregates data for the sole purpose of archiving without data.

 Regulations: